 What happened to the AVC payments I made when I was a final salary member?

-If you paid AVCs into the Plan when you were in the final salary section (pre 28 February 2013) they are still held with Standard Life in a separate pot to your current Defined Contribution (DC) benefits.
-You can check the value of your AVC pot at any point via Telefónica Rewards.
-When you put your final salary benefits into payment you can take your AVCs as part of these benefits e.g. as part of your tax free cash lump sum.
+If you paid AVCs into the Plan when you were in the final salary section (pre 28 February 2013) they are still held with Legal and General in a separate pot to your current Defined Contribution (DC) benefits.
+When you put your final salary benefits into payment you can take your AVCs as part of these benefits.

 When can I retire?

 The minimum retirement age is currently 55.
 If you are an ex-final salary member, you have a protected minimum retirement age of 50.
 For more information on retirement ages and potentials restrictions on how you take your benefits please click here.